polarity-lang/polarity/CONTRIBUTING.md

 We provide a web editor which can typecheck and de/refunctionalize examples on [polarity-lang.github.io](https://polarity-lang.github.io/) which is implemented in the `web/` directory.
 The web editor works by compiling polarity using the WebAssembly backend of the Rust compiler.
-The resulting web assembly code is combined with the [Monaco editor](https://microsoft.github.io/monaco-editor/); most of this glue code is written in TypeScript, HTML, CSS and Javascript.
+The resulting web assembly code is combined with the [Monaco editor](https://microsoft.github.io/monaco-editor/); most of this glue code is written in TypeScript, HTML, CSS and JavaScript.
 The respective [README](web/README.md) provides more detailed information on how to work on the web demo.

 ## Linters and Formatters